avauntgarde/avauntgarde/README.md

 ## Hello Hello 🌱

-Im avaunt a tech and programming enthusiast!
+I'm Avaunt, a tech and programming enthusiast!

-Currently getting my toes in the water in many areas such as programming (lua,python,js) and homelabbing(proxmox,navidrome,jellyfin)
+I'm currently getting my toes in the water in many areas such as programming (Lua, Python, JS) and homelabbing (Proxmox, Navidrome, Jellyfin).

-Using a Thinkpad T14 Gen1 Amd Pro w/ Fedora Hyprland.
+I'm using a ThinkPad T14 Gen1 AMD Pro running Fedora Hyprland.

-Best ways to reachout to me is on discord: @avauntgard
+The best way to reach out to me is on Discord: **@avauntgard**

-Soon to add projects from roblox that im working on solo or collaborating with the studio I work under.
+Soon, I’ll be adding projects from Roblox that I'm working on solo or collaborating on with the studio I work under.